 - a benign, or noncancerous, growth

 - immune system issues

 A Pap smear is the best method for early detection of cervical cancer or pre-cancer.
-In fact, research shows that as Pap smear use has increased, the death rate from cervical cancer dropped more than 50 percent.
+In fact,

 There are few, if any, risks associated with using a vaginal speculum, as long as the speculum is sterile.
 The biggest risk is discomfort during the pelvic exam.
 Tensing your muscles can make the exam more uncomfortable.